SKA-Robotics/electronics/CANduino/README.md

 | SI | MOSI |
 | CS | 10 |
 | INT | 2 |

+# Use CANduino in your project
+To use CANduino in your project you can import [CANduinoLib](CANduinoLib/) library to your Altium Designer project.
+Footprint is compatible with [299-017-299198-1 EDAC](https://www.tme.eu/pl/en/details/299-017-299198-1/board-to-board-connectors/edac/) connector.

 # Credits
 Designed by Selim Mucharski and Jakub Bawej.